joeypizzas/odin-calculator/planning.md

     - Another number.
 4. Create operate function.
     - takes three parameters, two numbers and operator.
-    - Conditional logic based on the operator to return the result of the correct operator function.
+    - Conditional logic based on the operator to decide which operator function to run.
+    - set new variable to the result of the operator function with the number variables as parameter.
+    - set number and operator variables back to 0.
+    - return result of operator function.
 5. Functions that populate the display.
     - Function that removes current number/operator in display.
         -  Selects div that holds current display number.